Tinram/Database-Anonymizer/README.md

 Obliterate sensitive personal data held in a database copy and / or exported logical backup file.

 Sensitive personal data can be names, email addresses, telephone numbers, birthdays, and numerical identifiers.
-The selected personal data is destroyed to meet the requirements of data protection laws, GDPR regulations etc. by overwriting with pseudo-data.
+The selected personal data needs to be destroyed to meet the requirements of data protection laws, GDPR regulations etc. by overwriting with pseudo-data.

 ### Secondary